Azshene/THM_Solver/README.md

                 by searching through a maximum of 5000 different board states.
 Feel free to allow for a longer search, sometimes this results in a board that's cleared slightly more.
 The solution is output as a series of .png images

 Step 3: Go through the solution step by step as shown in the images in the "/solution" folder.
+        Here's an example solution of the 4x4 board, board1.csv: https://imgur.com/a/oArHJZr

 Step 4: Hopefully enjoy your platinum.
 It will probably still require a little bit of luck with the positioning of the treasures.